itzmojahide2/ItzClient-2.0/README.md

-# Bewisclient
+# ItzClient

 ----------------------

 ### Introduction

 Bewisclient is a Minecraft client mod that adds many features of the populor clients such as Badlion, Lunar, and others.
 It is open-source and free to use.
-You can download it from [Modrinth](https://modrinth.com/mod/itzclient), [Website](https://itzclient.deno.dev/) or directly from the releases here on GitHub.
+You can download it from [Modrinth Soon](https://modrinth.com/mod/itzclient), [Website Soon](https://itzclient.deno.dev/) or directly from the releases here on GitHub.
 All other download pages are not official and may contain malware.

 ### Attribution

-This project was originally created by [itzmojahide](https://github.com/itzmojahide).
+This project was originally created by [itzmojahide](https://github.com/itzmojahide2).
 It uses the free-to-use [fabric mod template](https://fabricmc.net/develop/template/) and icons by [Google Fonts](https://fonts.google.com/icons).
 Many features are inspired by other clients such as Badlion and Lunar or other mods.

 ### Contributing